mnorberg-dev/mnorberg-dev.github.io/content/posts/databricks-ai-inference-pipeline-testing/index.md

 However, adding more pipelines also increases the complexity of your data stack.
 Each new step introduces assumptions about how the model behaves and what the data will look like, and those assumptions need to hold up in production.

 This is where many data teams run into trouble.
-Processing pipelines are often designed around how the model is expected to behave, without a full view of the range of outcomes the system can actually produce.
+Processing pipelines are often designed for how the model is expected to behave, without considering the full range of outcomes.
 Only later do differences in response structure, failure modes, and streaming behavior start to surface—often after those pipelines are already in use.

 This post takes a data-first approach to building AI processing pipelines.
 Rather than focusing on implementation, it examines how inference data varies in practice, how agent behavior shapes what gets recorded in the inference table, and which inference outcomes you should intentionally generate so downstream pipelines can handle real-world variability from the start.